Snikitha-V/Diabetic-Retinotherapy/README.md

 Full results in `notebooks/results_summary.csv`.

 ## Visualization
 The project includes a horizontal bar chart comparing model accuracies, generated in the notebook using Matplotlib.
-This helps visualize performance differences.
+The chart ranks models from highest to lowest accuracy, with bars colored in sky blue.
+For example, Logistic Regression appears at the top with ~77% accuracy, while Decision Tree is at the bottom with ~60%.
+Run the notebook to view the interactive chart.

 ## Saved Models
 Models saved in `notebooks/saved_models/` using Joblib for future use.

 ## Contributing
 Contributions welcome.
 Fork, make changes, submit PR.

-## License
-MIT License.